makrai/notes/goldberg-92-grammar-completion.md

     corresponding to B, and collapse s1 with the initial state of C (with the standard technique).
 So the procedure will terminate in all cases

-# 4 structural description vs structural change
+# 4 Structural description vs structural change

 * unificationalists have been asserting that this old-fashioned distinction should be abandoned